Automattic/newspack-ghostcms-migrator/README.md

 - Verify that the 2 links below point to the documentation in migration tool.

----- delete this line and everything agove ---
+---- delete this line and the todos above ---

 # Newspack GhostCMS Migrator